 It provides value to the client.

-Section 1704 of the International Building Code (IBC) and Chapter N of the AISC Specification for Structural Steel Buildings all for the waiving of the special inspection requirements for structural steel fabricators and erectors approved by the authority having jurisdiction (AHJ).
-Most AHJs approve AISC-certified fabricators and erectors.
-This saves the project money and time because those inspections are performed with in-house staff, resulting in a better-quality project at a lower cost.
+Chapter N of the AISC Specification for Structural Steel Buildings allows for the transfer (the code calls it “waiving”) of special inspection from a third-party inspector to a structural steel fabricator and erector, who is approved by the authority having jurisdiction (AHJ).
+This saves the project money and time because those inspections are performed with the fabricator or erector’s in-house staff, resulting in a better-quality project at a lower cost.

 It makes you think.